Patti LuPone: 1979–1999: Evita and Broadway stardom

-1990s
+Among LuPone's film credits are Fighting Back, Witness, Steven Universe: The Movie, Just Looking, The Victim, Summer of Sam, Driving Miss Daisy, King of the Gypsies, 1941, Wise Guys, Nancy Savoca's The 24 Hour Woman and Savoca's Union Square, Family Prayers, and City by the Sea.
+She has also worked with playwright David Mamet on his films State and Main, and Heist.
+In 1987, LuPone starred as Lady Bird Johnson in the TV movie, LBJ: The Early Years (1987).

+LuPone played Libby Thatcher on the television drama Life Goes On, which ran on ABC from 1989 to 1993.
+In the 1990s she had a recurring role as defense attorney Ruth Miller on Law & Order.
+She has twice been nominated for an Emmy Award: for the TV movie The Song Spinner (1995, Daytime Emmy Award nominee), and the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series on Frasier in 1998.
+She had a cameo as herself that year on an episode of Saturday Night Live hosted by Kelsey Grammer.

 In 1993, LuPone returned to London to create the role of Norma Desmond in the original production of Andrew Lloyd Webber's Sunset Boulevard at the Adelphi Theater.
 There was much anticipation of LuPone appearing in another Lloyd Webber musical, the first since her performance in Evita.
-Her time in the show was difficult, and she was abruptly fired by Lloyd Webber and replaced by Glenn Close, who opened the show in Los Angeles and eventually on Broadway.
+Her time in the show was difficult, and she was abruptly fired by Lloyd Webber.
+Lloyd Webber then selected Glenn Close to open the show in Los Angeles and eventually on Broadway, despite LuPone being contracted to open both productions.
+She says she was essentially blacklisted in Hollywood after the Sunset Boulevard debacle due to rumors that she had been difficult to work with in New York.

 In November 1995, LuPone starred in her one-woman show, Patti LuPone on Broadway, at the Walter Kerr Theatre.
 For her work, she received an Outer Critics Circle Award.
 The following year, she was selected by producer Robert Whitehead to succeed his wife, Zoe Caldwell in the Broadway production of Terrence McNally's play Master Class, based on the master classes given by operatic diva Maria Callas at Juilliard.
 LuPone received positive reviews, with Vincent Canby writing "Ms. LuPone really is vulnerable here in a way that wasn't anticipated: she's in the process of creating a role for which she isn't ideally suited, but she's working like a trouper to get it right."
-She appeared in the play in the West End.
-In November 2001, she starred in a Broadway revival of Noises Off, with Peter Gallagher and Faith Prince.
+She appeared in the play to acclaim in the West End.